This is a style guide I originally wrote for the soccer website El Arte De Futbol

 - Read it out to yourself so you can hear it and decide what sounds right.

 What you’ve written is always better when you’ve re-read it and corrected it.
-Especially if you give yourself some time after completing your first draft before re-reading it.
+Especially if you give yourself time after completing your first draft before re-reading it.
 Aloud (see above).

 - Breaking the rules.